Definitions

 • edges have minimal total weight.

-The mst_euclid function can determine the classic Euclidean minimum spanning trees (EMST) as well as ones corresponding to mutual reachability distances [3].
+The mst_euclid function determines the classic Euclidean minimum spanning trees as well as ones corresponding to mutual reachability distances [3].

 Note